-When the Augusta Garden Club’s three year commitment to plant dogwoods came to an end, the club applied for and received three grants as follows: $2,000 from the Community Foundation of the Central Blue Ridge, $500 from the Staunton Rotary Club, and $10,000 from the Garden Club of America 2017 Founders Award.
+When our three year commitment to plant dogwoods came to an end, the club applied for and received three grants.
 These funds were used to plant dogwoods at Montgomery Hall Park and local schools including the Virginia School for the Deaf and the Blind.

-In January 2017, the Augusta Garden Club voted unanimously to make Project Dogwood its signature project.
-That will ensure an unwavering focus on planting and learning about dogwoods in the years to come.
+In January 2017, the Augusta Garden Club voted unanimously to make Project Dogwood its signature project to ensure an unwavering focus on planting and learning about dogwoods in the years to come.

 Project Dogwood has a conservation and educational mission as well as beautification.
 The club funded a “teaching arboretum” of seven hybrid cultivars to determine varieties that will thrive.
 They are resistant to the blight that has doomed thousands of dogwood trees in the South.
 In addition to providing an opportunity to experiment with varieties to determine local viability, Project Dogwood focuses on educating the community about the Virginia state tree and flower.